PaulJeFi/reglisse-chess/UCI_options.md

 uciok
 ```

-This text shows the differents options availables in Réglisse, and are handled by your GUI.
+This text shows the differents options availables in Reglisse, and are handled by your GUI.
-This is a guide to understand the différents options.
+This is a guide to understand the differents options.

 ## UCI_EngineAbout
 This option has not to be changed, it is just a little informational text about the engine.